-The Audit Committee's primary function is to assist the Board in fulfilling its oversight responsibilities by overseeing our systems of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; our accounting and financial reporting processes; and the audits of our financial statements.
-The Audit Committee presently consists of John N. Nunnelly (Chairperson), Penny A. Wheeler, and Donald M. Berwick, each of whom meets the independence standards of The NASDAQ Stock Market and the Securities and Exchange Commission for audit committee members.
+The Audit Committee's primary function is to assist the Board in fulfilling its oversight responsibilities by overseeing our systems of internal controls regarding finance, accounting, legal compliance, and ethics that management and the Board have established; our accounting and financial reporting processes; the audits of our financial statements; and oversight of the risks and exposures relating to data privacy, information security, and cybersecurity.
+The Audit Committee presently consists of John N. Nunnelly (Chairperson), Donald M. Berwick, Parul Bhandari, and Penny A. Wheeler, each of whom meets the independence standards of The NASDAQ Stock Market and the Securities and Exchange Commission for audit committee members.
 The Board has determined that John N. Nunnelly qualifies as an "audit committee financial expert," as Mr. Nunnelly (i) meets the Audit Committee member independence criteria under applicable SEC rules, (ii) is independent, as independence for Audit Committee members is defined under applicable NASDAQ listing standards, and (iii) has sufficient knowledge, experience and sophistication in financial and auditing matters under relevant SEC and NASDAQ rules.
-The Audit Committee held five meetings in 2022.
+The Audit Committee held six meetings in 2023.

 The Compensation and Talent Committee determines compensation programs for our executive officers, reviews management's recommendations as to the compensation to be paid to other key personnel and administers our equity-based compensation plans.
-The Compensation and Talent Committee presently consists of Stephen H. Lockhart (Chairperson), Donald M. Berwick, Parul Bhandari, and John N. Nunnelly, each of whom meets the independence standards of The NASDAQ Stock Market and the Securities and Exchange Commission for compensation committee members.
-The Compensation and Talent Committee held three meetings in 2022.
+The Compensation and Talent Committee presently consists of Stephen H. Lockhart (Chairperson), Donald M. Berwick, Parul Bhandari, John N. Nunnelly, and Penny A. Wheeler, each of whom meets the independence standards of The NASDAQ Stock Market and the Securities and Exchange Commission for compensation committee members.
+The Compensation and Talent Committee held four meetings in 2023.
 From time to time, with the last time being in 2015, the Compensation and Talent Committee or our management has engaged a nationally recognized compensation consultant to assist us in our review of our compensation and benefits programs, including the competitiveness of pay levels against similarly sized companies, executive compensation design issues, market trends and technical considerations.
-The Compensation and Talent Committee, however, did not use this information in setting the compensation of our executive officers in 2022 and does not use a peer group given the absence of any publicly traded peers.
+The Compensation and Talent Committee, however, did not use this information in setting the compensation of our executive officers in 2023 and does not use a peer group given the absence of any publicly traded peers.

-The Nominating Committee presently consists of Donald M. Berwick (Chairperson), Parul Bhandari, Stephen H. Lockhart, Penny A. Wheeler, and John N. Nunnelly, each of whom meets the independence standards of The NASDAQ Stock Market for nominating committee members.
+The Nominating Committee presently consists of Donald M. Berwick (Chairperson), Parul Bhandari, Stephen H. Lockhart, John N. Nunnelly, and Penny A. Wheeler, each of whom meets the independence standards of The NASDAQ Stock Market for nominating committee members.
 The Nominating Committee's primary functions are to: (1) recommend persons to be selected by the Board as nominees for election as directors and (2) recommend persons to be elected to fill any vacancies on the Board.
-The Nominating Committee held one meeting in 2022.
+The Nominating Committee held one meeting in 2023.

 The Strategic Planning Committee assists the Board in reviewing and, as necessary, altering, our strategic plan, reviewing industry trends and their effects, if any, on us and assessing our products, services and offerings and the viability of such portfolio in meeting the needs of the markets that we serve.
 John N. Nunnelly (Chairperson), Donald M. Berwick, Parul Bhandari, Stephen H. Lockhart, and Penny A. Wheeler are the current members of the Strategic Planning Committee.
-The Strategic Planning Committee did not hold any meetings in 2022.
+The Strategic Planning Committee held 16 meetings in 2023.